I’m glad you’re here!

 • Lyn

 Lyn is a teacher and YA author with a host of literary accolades.
-She’s represented by Tara Gelsomino of One Track Literary.
 With decades of experience in higher ed, Lyn also runs a successful college essay consulting business.
 She enjoys coaching writers to deepen character development and craft realistic relationships.

 When she’s not writing, Lyn enjoys jamming with her musician husband, celebrating her author friends, and soaking up the natural beauty of her North Carolina home.